Whirlwind Barbarian Endgame Build Guide

 - Spin.
 Yeah.
 That's kind of it.
 Spin and cast Shouts.

 - Call of the Ancients can generally be cast whenever it's off cooldown for another big damage spike.
-At the very least, make sure it's back up in time for Boss fights.
+It also pulls enemies when linked with Raheir's Crater.

 - Earthquakes from the Tec Rune also passively generate Dust Devils thanks to Force of Nature for a slight overall damage increase.